erygh/Mopub-LineItemCreation/readme.md

 ```

 # Python script
-So here is a simple python script that will read the given **line-item-creation-call.txt** file and executes it multiple times till it has created line items of given Max Rate (mentioned in python code).
+This simple Python script will read the given **line-item-creation-call.txt** file.
+The default setting is to use Prebid's auto price granularity, which is the only granularity level supported by OpenWrap SDK / MoPub integrations.

-You will need to update following variables as needed and then execute python script
+You will need to update following variables as needed and then execute Python script:

 ```
-linItemNamePrefix = "Line Item Name " # here you need to put line item name prefix, line items will be generated as "Line Item Name ( 0.05 )" for bid value 0.05 firstLineItemBidRate = 0.05 # here you have to mention the bid rate of the last line-item created on UI bidBucketOf = 0.05 # here you need to mention the bucket value in increment of which you want next line item to be created maxBidRate = 0.20 # here you need to mention the max value of bid rate of which you want to create a line item; if you mention 5.00 then line item of bid rate 5.00 will be created fileName = "line-item-creation-call.txt" # name or path of the text file in which you have copied the Curl call of the line item which we need to refer; make sure it is created recently to have a valid csrf token
+linItemNamePrefix = "Line Item Name " # here you need to put line item name prefix, line items will be generated as "Line Item Name ( 0.05 )" for bid value 0.05 fileName = "line-item-creation-call.txt" # name or path of the text file in which you have copied the Curl call of the line item which we need to refer; make sure it is created recently to have a valid csrf token
 ````

-# Video Tutorial
-Here is a quick video demo https://www.hippovideo.io/video/play/L0Pfe1UQM6RrpMhkDrw4V3G798fjEP5wj7NZ5Qhj9Es